-If the character does not win the Challenge dice roll then, in addition to any other Damage Traits meted out, a Doubt Trait is created that is linked to the Goal that was invoked.
-The player creates the Trait, though the Navigator may wish to provide suggestions.
+If the character does not win the Challenge dice roll then, in addition to any other Damage Traits meted out, a 'Doubt Trait' is created that is linked to the goal that was invoked.
+The Trait is created by the player, though the Navigator may wish to provide suggestions.
 The Doubt Trait has a starting level equal to the level of defeat the player has suffered.
-So, a minor defeat on the Challenge dice roll would give a Doubt Trait rated at 1d.
+So, a minor defeat on the Challenge dice roll would give a doubt Trait rated at 1d.
 A major defeat would create a Doubt Trait of 2d and so on.
-See Outcomes on page 57 for more information on defeat.

-The next time the goal is invoked it provides the bonus dice to the player as usual, however it now also provides the difficulty bonus dice equal to the linked Doubt Trait.
-Goals with Doubts can only be invoked before the dice are thrown.
-If the player character wins the Challenge then the Doubt Trait is reduced by 1d, possibly removing it.
+The next time the goal is invoked it provides the bonus dice to the player as usual, but also provides the difficulty, or opponent, bonus dice equal to the linked Doubt Trait.
+If the player character wins this Challenge then the Doubt Trait is reduced by 1d, possibly removing it.
 If the player character loses the Challenge again then, in addition to the other damage they suffer, the Doubt Trait is increased by 1d.